Quivr/iOS-Week-View/README.md

 - [ ] Add: CI for building/testing
 - [ ] Add: tests
 - [ ] Add: scroll to all day events
+- [ ] Move: eventsSmallestHeight to LayoutsVariables, from TextVariables

 ## Author